scala/docs.scala-lang/_overviews/compiler-options/optimizer.md

 Even more trivially, assume that method `m` was buggy and is changed to `def m = if (fullMoon) 1 else x` in a minor release.
 Normally, it would be enough for a user to put the new version on the classpath.
 However, if the old version of `c.m` was inlined at compile-time, having the new version of C on the run-time classpath would not fix the bug.

 In order to safely use the Scala optimizer, users need to make sure that the compile-time and run-time classpaths are identical.
 This has a far-reaching consequence for library developers: **libraries that are published to be consumed by other projects should not inline code from the classpath**.
-The inliner can be configured to inline code from the library itself using `-opt-inline-from:my.package.**`.
+The inliner can be configured to inline code from the library itself using `-opt:inline:my.package.**`.

 The reason for this restriction is that dependency management tools like sbt will often pick newer versions of transitive dependencies.
 For example, if library `A` depends on `core-1.1.1`, `B` depends on `core-1.1.2` and the application depends on both `A` and `B`, the build tool will put `core-1.1.2` on the classpath.
 If code from `core-1.1.1` was inlined into `A` at compile-time, it might break at run-time due to a binary incompatibility.